 Promethazine’s Black Box Warnings

-Promethazine hydrochloride-containing products administered by injection contain two boxed warnings, also known as “black box warnings,” as a part of their drug labeling.
-This is the most serious type of warning issued by the FDA for drugs and medical devices, meaning that the side effects included in such warnings can cause serious injury and possibly death.
+Promethazine hydrochloride-containing products administered by injection contain two boxed warnings.
+A boxed warning is the most serious type of warning issued by the FDA for drugs and medical devices, meaning that the side effects can cause serious injury and possibly death.

-The first black box warning for promethazine was added in late 2004.
-Promethazine is widely used in children as an antihistamine and a sedative, as well as in the treatment of nausea and vomiting.
-But serious and even deadly adverse events, including respiratory depression, oversedation, agitation, hallucinations, seizures, and dystonic reactions, have been reported in children, according to the New England Journal of Medicine (NEJM).
+The first boxed warning for promethazine was added in late 2004.
+Serious and sometimes fatal adverse events, including respiratory depression, oversedation, agitation, hallucinations, seizures, and dystonic reactions or movement disorders, have been reported in children, according to the New England Journal of Medicine (NEJM).

 “The unpredictable nature of adverse events and their serious outcomes justified further strengthening of warnings and contraindications and the addition of a boxed warning for the use of promethazine in children.”

-NEJM reported in 2005 that “the unpredictable nature of adverse events and their serious outcomes justified further strengthening of warnings and contraindications and the addition of a boxed warning for the use of promethazine in children.”
-The black box warning now clearly reads that promethazine hydrochloride injections should not be used in pediatric patients less than 2 years of age because of the potential for fatal respiratory depression.
-It also advises caution should be exercised when administering the drug in the form of an injection to patients 2 and older.
+The boxed warning now clearly reads that promethazine hydrochloride injections should not be used in pediatric patients less than 2 years of age because of the potential for fatal respiratory depression.
+It also advises caution should be exercised when administering the drug in the form of an injection to patients 2 years and older.

 In 2006, an FDA alert advised all health care professionals that the warning extended to promethazine hydrochloride (including brand name Phenergan and generic versions of the drug) in any form, whether syrups, suppositories, tablets or injectables.

-In 2009, the FDA required a second black box warning for promethazine hydrochloride injection to warn patients of the risks of severe tissue injury, including gangrene, associated with the administration of the drug.
+In 2009, the FDA required a second boxed warning for promethazine hydrochloride injection to warn patients of the risks of severe tissue injury with injectable administration, including gangrene and necrosis (death of a body tissue when there is not enough blood flow to the tissue).

-The misuse of a liquid combination of promethazine hydrochloride and codeine (a narcotic pain reliever), indicated to treat common cold symptoms and cough, has become “increasingly popular among youth in several areas of the country,” according to the National Institute on Drug Abuse.
+The misuse of a liquid syrup combination of promethazine hydrochloride and codeine (an opioid pain reliever), indicated to treat common cold symptoms and cough, has become “increasingly popular among youth in several areas of the country,” according to the National Institute on Drug Abuse.
+The syrup may be mixed with alcohol or flavored sodas and consumed for its mind-altering or mood-boosting effects, and may be referred to as “purple drank” or “sizzurp”.

 The prescription cough syrup has been known to sell on the streets for upwards of $1,000, with one brand (that the company stopped distributing in 2014) selling for as much as $3,000, Bloomberg said in 2017.